Both Drush and Console have built-in help. If you type drush

 This means that the following:

-• Running the drush or drupal command will return the full list of available commands and a brief description of how to use each one
+command will return the full list of available commands and a brief description of how to use each one - Add the pipe (

-• Adding grep and the keyword after the pipe will result in the output of the drush or drupal command being passed as input to the second command grep.
+.
 In other words, it will search for the keyword in the full list and return just those lines that match the keyword